Mohan1494/EI_Coding-2025/Excercise-1/Creational_DesignPattern/Builder_Pattern/CollegeEventRegistration/README.md

 #  Builder Pattern: College Event Registration System

+## About the Pattern
+The **Builder Pattern** is a creational design pattern used to build complex objects step by step.
+It separates the construction process from the final representation, making object creation more flexible and readable.
+Instead of creating an object in a single step with a long constructor, the builder pattern allows setting properties gradually and then assembling them into a final product

 ## Overview